Rafnuss-PostDoc/BMM-web-2016/README.md

+:warning: Project archieved!
+Current version on [Rafnuss-PostDoc/BMM-website/](https://github.com/Rafnuss-PostDoc/BMM-website/tree/master/2016)  :warning:

-# BMM-web
+# BMM-web-2016

-This repository store the code and dataset for building the website [bmm.raphaelnussbaumer.com](https://bmm.raphaelnussbaumer.com/) used to visualize the result of the interpolation of migrant bird density measured by a weather radar network [BMM](https://rafnuss-postdoc.github.io/BMM/).
+This repository store the code and dataset for building the website [bmm.raphaelnussbaumer.com/2016](https://bmm.raphaelnussbaumer.com/2016) used to visualize the result of the interpolation of migrant bird density measured by a weather radar network [BMM](https://rafnuss-postdoc.github.io/BMM/).

 ## Demo